 Reasons to 💞raita boondi

-- The natural cooling properties of yogurt make boondi raita an excellent accompaniment to many dishes, especially spicy, helping balance the heat.
+- The natural cooling properties of yogurt make boondi raita an excellent accompaniment to many dishes, especially spicy ones, helping balance the heat.

 - Quick, easy, and convenient addition to meals.